-Catering: Burger King, Costa, Greggs, KFC, Pret A Manger, Costa Express, f'real Milkshakes, Krispy Kreme, M&S Coffee to Go, Costa Drive Thru Shops: Marks and Spencer Food, WHSmith Main Amenities: &Play, Changing Places, Indoor & Outdoor Play Area, Free Cash Machines, Multi Faith Room, Showers Hotel: none Charging Points: Electric Highway HPC 350kW CCS & 100kW CHAdeMO, Tesla Supercharger 250kW Forecourt: BP, Shop, Greggs, Costa Express, f'real Milkshakes, Air1 AdBlue
+Catering: Burger King, Costa Coffee, Greggs, KFC, Pret A Manger, Costa Express, f'real Milkshakes, Krispy Kreme, M&S Coffee to Go, Tango Ice Blast, Costa Drive Thru Shops: Marks and Spencer Food, WHSmith Amenities: &Play, Changing Places, Children's Play Area, Multi Faith Room, Showers Outdoor Space: Large grass bank to the left of main building; Children's Play Area, Picnic Area Charging Points: GRIDSERVE Electric Highway HPC 350kW CCS & 100kW CHAdeMO; Tesla Supercharger 250kW CCS Forecourt: BP, Shop, Greggs, Costa Express, f'real Milkshakes

 Prices are paid using NexusPay.
 The location code is 1664 for cars and 1665 for HGVs.